5 things to know if you can’t find baby formula

-DENVER (KDVR) – Supply chain issues, combined with a recent safety recall, have left many pharmacy and stores shelves without baby formula.
+DENVER (KDVR) — Supply chain issues, combined with a recent safety recall, have left many pharmacies and store shelves without baby formula.

-As parents struggle to figure out what to do, the U.S. Department of Health and Human Services launched a fact sheet to provide resources to families who are looking for formula.
+As parents struggle to figure out what to do, the U.S. Department of Health and Human Services launched a fact sheet to provide resources to families looking for formula.

 Here are five things to know if you can’t find baby formula, according to Steven A. Abrams, MD, a pediatrician with the American Academy of Pediatrics: